Luke 1: Verse 28

 This announcement seems to follow the same pattern as the announcement of John's birth and is also about fulfillment of God's promises.
 Theologian Eric Franklin notes that there are parallels in the two accounts, but suggests that the narrative of the annunciation to Mary is the "climax" to which the annunciation to Zechariah only acts as a "prelude".

-The name Jesus, or ιησουν in the Greek text, means "God Saves".